tldr-pages/tldr/pages/linux/lvcreate.md

 # lvcreate

 > Creates a logical volume in an existing volume group.
+> A volume group is a collection of logical and physical volumes.

-- Create a logical volume 10 gigabytes in size in the volume group vg1:
+- Create a logical volume of 10 gigabytes in the volume group vg1:

 `lvcreate -L {{10G}} {{vg1}}`